backlabs1/TES3MP/README.md

 - reporting bugs and triaging bug reports for OpenMW or TES3MP; and
 - telling others about OpenMW, TES3MP, or this project.

+## Building on Linux (with Guix)

+- Install Guix (for example, on Debian GNU/Linux, run `apt install guix`) unless you are running GuixSD.
+- To build with your current version of Guix, run `guix build --file=guix.scm`.
+- To build with the exact version of Guix specified in `channels.scm`, run `guix time-machine --channels=channels.scm -- build --file=guix.scm`.

 ## Credits and licenses

 This project exists thanks to many people who have contributed to both OpenMW